Inspirare-LLC/Radzen.Blazor.GridColumnVisibilityChooser/README.md

 Column visibility chooser for Radzen Blazor

 # Breaking changes

+From version 2.0.0.0 `RadzenGrid` has been replaced with `RadzenDataGrid`.

 From version 1.0.0.4 functionality of preserving column visibility state is introduced.

 It is controlled by `IsPreserved` parameter.